-However, if you are lucky enough to have found yourself on the first rung of the housing ladder, or perhaps you have recently started renting your first apartment, decorating is a hell of a lot of fun and is one of the most enjoyable parts of moving into a brand new home.
+However, if you are lucky enough to have found yourself on the first rung of the housing ladder, or perhaps you have recently started renting your first apartment (click here for some rentals in Texas), decorating is a hell of a lot of fun and is one of the most enjoyable parts of moving into a brand new home.

 Here are some top tips to help you get the most out of decorating and furnishing your home without spending a huge budget.

 Let’s be brutally honest here, if you had an unlimited budget you would not have the need to even look at this article!
 You would already have your dream home or have hired someone who would be well on the way to helping you achieve your perfect look.

 Therefore it really is so important to ascertain exactly how much budget you have to play with and allocate a set amount for each different part of the process; this can include how much you are looking to spend on paint or even furniture packages.
 This also allows you to concentrate on the important job of decorating and furnishing as opposed to worrying yourself about money.